zastrixarundell/Toram-sensei/README.md

 - **{custom prefix}** you can add this if you want.
 It is not mandatory.
  This the prefix used by commands, **?** is the default one if none is specified.
+## Making it easier
+If you're a Linux user this doesn't need any explanation.
+Just make a shell script and flag it as runnable, ez.

+For windows users (AKA most likely not a dev) fire up yer' notepad app add write the previous line of code for starting up the bot.
+Save that file with the .bat extension and you can just double click it to run it.
+> Double click the .bat, that is.

 ## Stopping the bot
 You just need to write **stop** in the console window of the bot.